Yoast/plugin-grunt-tasks/README.md

 ```

 ### The `get-latest-pr-texts` task
-this is a support task for the `update-changelog-with-latest-pr-texts` task
+This is a support task for the `update-changelog-with-latest-pr-texts` task.

 #### Using our configuration
 We implement the following configuration: